Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 • 1 bay leaf

-• 4 cups chicken broth
+• 6 cups reduced sodium chicken broth

-• 10 ounces frozen mixed vegetables, carrots, peas, green beans, and corn
+• 10 ounces frozen mixed vegetables (carrots, peas, green beans, and corn)

 • Rotisserie chicken, shredded or cut into cubes